Simon-Rey/jekyll_example/README.md

 - See the workflow in `.github/workflows/build_jekyll.yml`
 - No manual setup is required — just **push your changes**, and the site is rebuilt automatically.
 - Make sure GitHub Actions are enabled for your repository.
+- In the settings -> Page, for source choose 'GitHub Action'

 ---